TapfererToaster/Grimorium-de-spiritum-mechanicus/Network/(VLAN) Virtual LAN.md

  ![[Router on a Stick.png]]
  The *router on a stick* method only needs one Ethernet port, which is configured as an 802.1Q trunk and connected to a trunk port on a Layer 2 switch.
 ### Subinterfaces
-This method requires the creation of *subinterfaces* for each VLAN to be routed.
+This method requires the creation of *subinterfaces*, which send and receive tagged frames, for each VLAN to be routed.
 To create a subinterface use `interface interface-id.subinterface-id`.
 After that you configure the subinterface to respond to 802.1Q encapsulated traffic from a specified VLAN with `encapsulation dot1q vlan-id [native]`.
 The `native` keyword is used to set the native VLAN to something other than VLAN 1.
 You also have to set a IP address to the subinterface, which will serve as a default gateway.